Funding Further Study

 on How to Write Your CV, which runs throughout the year.

 Some charities and grant making trusts may offer funding to support students undertaking postgraduate study.
-Use the search box at the bottom of this page to look for contacts.
 You can find further details in the following publications available in the Robinson Library:

 The Association of Charitable Foundations (ACF) is the leading membership association for grant-making charities in the UK.
 They produce a downloadable leaflet Applying to a Charitable Trust or Foundation